-OnTheSnow called upon Phil Gordon, Ski Equipment Buyer for Snow+Rock, to get his tips on what basic maintenance you can do at home and when to take your skis or snowboard into the shop for some much needed pampering.
+OnTheSnow called upon Phil Gordon, Ski Equipment Buyer for Snow+Rock, to get his tips on what basic maintenance you can do at home and when to take your skis or snowboard into the shop for some much-needed pampering.

-You can quickly and easily do a basic ski service at home with small investment in a few key tools and materials which will help improve your on-snow experience.
-Phil says the two best things you can do at home is to clean and sharpen the edges and wax the base.
+You can quickly and easily do a basic ski service at home with a small investment in a few key tools and materials which will help improve your on-snow experience.
+Phil says the two best things you can do at home are to clean and sharpen the edges and wax the base.

 So what tools and materials do you need for a home ski service?
 For people starting out, Phil recommends purchasing something like the TOKO Ergo Race tuning tool, as well as some universal wax, a waxing iron, and a plastic scraper.
-Ideally you should look at getting a set of vices too to make holding the ski safer and easier.
+Ideally, you should look at getting a set of vices too to make holding the ski safer and easier.

 The process of cleaning and sharpening the edges of your skis or snowboard is called ‘tuning’.
 By achieving sharp edges and removing any rust and chips, the glide and control will improve.

 “The benefit of the TOKO Ergo Race tuning tool is that it has a file included, and has set angles for tuning the equipment so there is no need to guess what angle the file is at,” says Phil.
 “A few quick passes of the tool will help keep the edges nice and sharp.”